 - Aerodynamic design creates noticeably faster swing speeds for more distance.

-All of this is a bunch of words for a faster, more forgiving driver.
-Sounds too good to be true, right?
-We found that, while we didn't hit it any farther than other comparable drivers, the G425 went the same distance, and we slightly more forgiving.
+We found that, while we didn't hit it any farther than other comparable drivers, the G425 went the same distance, and was slightly more forgiving.
 So maybe there is something to it.

 Premium Titanium Feel